 'A conservative Macron or Trudeau'

-According to Professor Peter Filzmaier, a political scientist with Austria's Krems and Graz universities, what Kurz has accomplished is "unprecedented in Austrian politics, but also quite logical."
+According to professor Peter Filzmaier, a political scientist with Austria's Krems and Graz universities, what Kurz has accomplished is "unprecedented in Austrian politics, but also quite logical."

 "He sees himself more as a conservative Emmanuel Macron or Justin Trudeau," Filzmaier said.
 "He hasn't started his own party like Macron, but he has tried to make his changes in the ÖVP look like a new movement.
 And it's working.
-Before he took over party leadership in the spring, the ÖVP was lagging in third place at 20 percent in the polls.
+Before he took over the party's leadership in the spring, the ÖVP was lagging in third place at 20 percent in the polls.
 Now, it's in first place at over 30 percent."

 Possible boon for far-right populists